Celebrating Mother’s Day at home together

 Cook a meal at home

 Show Mom that she’s special by making her an extra special meal at home.
 Make her a French toast breakfast-in-bed or try a fancy new recipe for lunch.
-Young children shouldn’t be handling hot pans, but they can still chip in by picking out a recipe, helping to mix simple ingredients together, and most important, helping to clean up at the end!
+Young children shouldn’t be handling hot pans, but they can still chip in by picking out a recipe, helping to mix simple ingredients together, and most importantly, helping to clean up at the end!

 Have a backyard picnic